 The Armed Forces of the United States provide military personnel with a great variety of educational opportunities through formal service school training programs and off-duty educational activities.
-Credit may be granted for satisfactory completion of:
+Upon departmental approval, credit may be granted for satisfactory completion of the following when it is specific and applicable to the student's program or degree:

-- · Military service including basic training. - Military service schools in the amount recommended by the American Council of Education (ACE) in the publication, "Guide to the Evaluation of Educational Experiences in the Armed Forces." - United States Armed Forces Institute correspondence courses. - DANTES Subject Standardized Tests (DSSTs) using the minimum score and credit amount based on ACE credit recommendations. - · Portfolio Assessment
+- Military service including basic training. - Military service schools in the amount recommended by the American Council of Education (ACE) in the publication, "Guide to the Evaluation of Educational Experiences in the Armed Forces." - United States Armed Forces Institute correspondence courses. - DANTES Subject Standardized Tests (DSSTs) using the minimum score and credit amount based on ACE credit recommendations. - Portfolio assessment.